 For a concept supposedly working moderately well, the Diagnosis Related Groups (DRG) system for inpatient reimbursement has a bizarre history.
 It has led to some unconfessed, and widely unrecognized, disastrous results, and should be thoroughly reworked as soon as possible.
 In a scholarly sense, the story begins eighty years ago.
-The American Medical Association decided all of disease, ultimately all of medical care, would be better understood if reduced to a systematized code.
-Originally, the code was visualized as a six digit complex, with the first three digits defining anatomical location, followed by a second set of three digits specifying the cause of the disease affecting that location.
+The American Medical Association decided all of the diseases, ultimately all of the medical care would be better understood if reduced to a systematized code.
+Originally, the code was visualized as a six-digit complex, with the first three digits defining an anatomical location, followed by a second set of three digits specifying the cause of the disease affecting that location.

 |Robert F. Loeb|

 ICDA After twenty years or so of this enormous task, the Medical Records Librarians rebelled.
 The labor effort was burdensome, and the librarians were in an occupational position to observe how little use was being made of it.
 On their demand, an alternative simpler coding system was adopted, called the International Classification of Diseases (ICDA).
 At first, it was limited to the one thousand commonest discharge diagnoses , therefore limited to the charts which the librarians could confidently observe would be used.
 In time, it was expanded to ten thousand commonest diagnoses.
 Limiting medical codes also limited the cost and effort of coding and was considered an important retreat from over-enthusiasm.
 Meanwhile, expansion of the SNODO code by a handful of true believers continued to fill up the coding gaps, soon using and exceeding the capacity of the 80-column IBM punch card (originally, ten digits plus metadata), one card per diagnosis.